Compass/compass/doc-src/content/CONTRIBUTING.markdown

 as we can for you to contribute changes to compass -- So if there's something here that seems harder than it aught to be, please let us know.

+If you find a bug **in this document**, you are bound to contribute a fix.
+Stop reading now if you do not wish to abide by this rool.

-Step 1: If you do not have a github account, create one.
+**Step 1**: If you do not have a github account, create one.

-Step 2: Fork Compass to your account.
+**Step 2**: Fork Compass to your account.
 Go to the [main repo](http://github.com/chriseppstein/compass) and click the fork button.

 Now we're at a decision point.
 What kind of change do you intend to make?